DSoftTechnology/ADS-FDA-Pool3/Design/UsabilityTestPlan.md

 The facilitator will distribute a consent that acknowledges the participation as voluntary and that the session will be videotaped with participant’s identification safeguarded.
 After collecting participants’ signed consent, the facilitator will ask the participants if they have any questions.

 After a brief questions/answer session, participants will complete a demographic and background information questionnaire.
 Each test task will start with a participant reading a test task description out loud from the printed copy followed by the test implementation.
 Time measurement begins when the participant starts the task.
 The facilitator will instruct the participant to ‘think aloud’ so that a verbal record exists of their interaction with the web site.
-During the test, the facilitator and note taker(s) will observe participant’s behavior and manually record it using pencil and paper.
+During the test, the facilitator and note taker(s) will observe participant’s behavior and manually record it.

 The facilitator will instruct the participant to ‘think aloud’ so that a verbal record exists of their interaction with the Web site/Web application.
 The facilitator will observe and enter user behavior, user comments, and system actions in the data logging application.